-Arcanum wrestling team beats Lehman Catholic, loses to Milton-Union
+Arcanum wrestling team beats Lehman Catholic, loses to Milton-Union - Daily Advocate

 Following the loss to Milton-Union, Arcanum rebounded to defeat Lehman Catholic.

-After a double forfeit in the 113 pound match, Arcanum took a 12-0 lead when Huffman won the 120 pound match by forfeit and Erickson won the 126 pound match by forfeit.
+After a double forfeit in the 113 pound match, Arcanum took a 12-0 lead when Hoffman won the 120 pound match by forfeit and Erickson won the 126 pound match by forfeit.

 Lehman cut its deficit to 12-6 when Alvaro Barerra pinned Gilem with 1:11 remaining in the first period of the 132 pound match.